Contact Us

 N.B.
 All contributions on the memory pages are anonymous unless no objections to a name appearing have been made, this is to enrich the section for our children and grandchildren

-You may note that a large percentage of the Childs memory pages are written by Thalia, as to date , no other members of the family have wished to participate in this section or send in contributions.
+You may note that a large percentage of the Childs memory pages are written by Thalia, as to date , no other members of the Devon based family have wished to participate in this section or send in contributions.
 Therefore most of the articles are only one person's view.

 All our memories added together give us a clearer picture of the family web of relationships